chordbook/iosunmute/README.md

-# unmute.js
+# iosunmute.js
 Enables web audio playback with the ios mute switch on

-unmute is a disgusting hack that helps..
+iosunmute is a disgusting hack that helps..
 	1. automatically resume web audio contexts on user interaction
 	2. automatically pause and resume web audio when the page is hidden.
 	3. ios only: web audio play on the media channel rather than the ringer channel